yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

 Before you can create content experiments, you must define group configurations.

-A group configuration defines how many groups, or segments, of students are in an experiment.
+A group configuration defines how many groups of students are in an experiment.
 You can have any number of group configurations in your course.
 When you create a content experiment, you select the group configuration to use.

-For example, your course can have one group configuration that segments students into two groups, and another group configuration that segments students into four groups.
-A content experiment can then use either group configuration.
+For example, you may want to do one content experiment that presents either a video or a reading assignment to your students, and another content experiment that presents the same question using four different problem types.
+For the first content experiment, you need a group configuration that divides your students into two groups, and for the second content experiment, you need a group configuration that divides your students into four groups.

+For each of the group configurations that you define, students are assigned to one of the possible groups.
+Students remain in those assigned groups regardless of how many content experiments you set up that use the same group configuration.

 To specify group configurations, you modify the value for the ``user_partitions`` policy key in the Advanced Settings.